 Irazu offers both delicious Costa Rican food and a solution to our unreliable weather situation, thanks to its big covered patio.
 The menu is long, with lots of sandwiches, empanadas, and entrees like casado, a Costa Rican specialty with skirt steak, an over-easy egg, plantains, and cabbage salad.
 It’s cash only, so plan accordingly.

 This casual spot serves fantastic Southern food.
 It’s a counter-service operation, and the welcoming staff will make you feel like a part of the family the moment you walk in.
 The menu includes Southern staples like fried chicken and shrimp and grits, all of which are done extremely well.
-So come here with a six-pack and your stretchy pants.
+So come with a friend or two and hang out for a while.

 Nookies is a Chicago diner staple (the Old Town location as been around since 1973) for a casual breakfast, lunch, or dinner.
 This place has a lengthy menu that rivals the Cheesecake Factory’s, so you can eat everything from eggs and potatoes to meatloaf, and every location except the one in Edgewater is BYOB.
 That said, we prefer Nookies for brunch - and we particularly like the crunchy French toast, battered and fried in corn flakes.

 Make sure you come to this Cajun-style crab boil spot prepared.
 It’s on an otherwise barren strip of Lincoln Ave. near Bryn Mawr, and there’s nothing close by - so remember to pick up some beer on the way.
 But the outstanding seafood here is worth the trip.
 Bring a group and order boiled shellfish (shrimp, crab, and lobster) by the pound, and dig into seafood so good it has no business being in the Midwest.